 But the Archives do hold public probate records for Summit County from 1880 to 1916, which can give a searcher limited information regarding a death that occurred in those years.
 The kinds of information someone might find in these records include name of the estate and deceased, date of death, description of property, names of next of kin, and a will.

-How To Look Up Free Property Records & Taxes in Summit County Colorado
+How To View Free Property Records & Taxes in Summit County Colorado

 Property and tax records are public records.
 Anyone can search to find out the owner of property in Summit County by using the interactive online map tool on the Summit County Assessor’s website.

-To start the search, click the “Property Information Search & Maps” tab on the left-hand side dropdown menu to proceed to the search.
-From this screen, on the right upper corner, the information seeker can search by owner or street among other ways.
+To start the search, click the “Property Information Search & Maps” tab on the left-hand side dropdown menu to proceed with the search.
+From this screen, in the upper right corner, the information seeker can search by owner or street, among other ways.

 If someone wants to learn about delinquent real property taxes and active tax liens, that information is set forth in publicly available spreadsheets accessible on the website of the Summit County Treasurer & Public Trustee.